 For years now, European fighters traveling to Syria have been a concern for the EU.
 Turkey has become the preferred transit route for jihadists heading to the Middle East, a circumstance the EU hopes to change.

-Since the beginning of the civil war in Syria, neighboring Turkey has been a shelter for but also an important transit country for young Islamists on their way to fight “Holy War”.
+Since the beginning of the civil war in Syria, neighboring Turkey has been a shelter for approximately one million refugees but also an important transit country for young Islamists on their way to fight “Holy War”.
 It is estimated that between 2,000 and 5,500 European jihadists are fighting in Syria and Turkey has been criticized for not doing enough to prevent them from traveling to Syria.

 In a report from October 2013 the human rights organization Human Rights Watch accused Turkish authorities of allowing fighters to enter northern Syria to join the fight against Syrian President Bashar al-Assad.
 In addition, the report stated that fighters had received medical care in Turkey and that Turkey had delivered money and weapons to the fighters.